Don’t Fall For This Amazon Scam – Here’s What Happened to Me!

 I played along and said, “OMG I did not place that order!
 Please cancel it, whatever shall I do?”
 My sarcasm was clearly lost on “Pete from Amazon”.
 Luckily “Pete” was super helpful and gave me the name of a website (not Amazon) that I need to go to and enter my payment information to update it.

 Sadly, he told me that my Amazon account would need to be locked for two days while they investigate.
 But don’t worry, once we have your updated payment information we can start the process to reinstate your account.
-Listen here “Pete”, I need to order a case of Slim Jims to get me through this quarantine so I’m gonna need to order today.
+Listen here “Pete”, I need access to my account pronto, I don’t wanna miss any great Amazon deals, so I’m gonna need to be able to place orders today.

 “Pete” was also so helpful and was going to give me information on how to change my Amazon password – but on a different portal than Amazon.
 Man, the help never ends with this guy, shout out to “Amazon” for hiring such a stellar employee!
 I was trying to keep him on the phone as long as I could because I knew every minute I had him distracted was another minute someone else might not be scammed.
 I was working so I just kept typing away while he carried on with wanting me to give him info.